Hank Willis Thomas: Monument Lab's citywide public art exhibition

+Controversy

 In 2018, Thomas was accused of plagiarism by South African photographer Graeme Williams.
 A photograph that Williams took in 1990 of black children in the foreground and white policemen in the background was modified by Thomas, removing colour from the background.
 The photograph was exhibited at the Johannesburg Art Fair, with an asking price of US$36000, without attribution or mention of Williams.
 Thomas defended himself saying that what he had done was "akin to sampling, remixing".

 In a separate case, South African photographer, Peter Magubane, who has photo-documented life in South Africa for six decades, discovered that Thomas had also altered one of his photos, similarly putting "a white fade over the background", without seeking permission from Magubane.
 Thomas defended his actions, saying that asking permission to use the photograph was a form of censorship.
-Magubane responded that Thomas' actions were arrogant, shameful and disrespectful.
+Magubane responded that Thomas' actions were arrogant, shameful and disrespectful.The Embrace, a sculpture meant to honor Martin Luther King Jr. and his wife Coretta Scott King, sparked mixed reactions.
+The large scale, bronze "sculpture is based on a photograph showing the Kings hugging after Martin Luther King Jr. received the Nobel Peace Prize in 1964."
+However, many viewers have focused on the rear approach, which drew some unintended comparisons, namely that it looks phallic.
+This further sparked jokes and even accusations that it's a waste of money and offensive.
+A cousin of Coretta Scott King, Seneca Scott, also criticized the sculpture for not including her face.
+However, it was funded by private donations and meant to inspire change, and Scott admitted his initial anger stemmed from grief and a misunderstanding.